jamval 2025 feb 14-16

 (*see below for where we cannot jam)

 Q7.
-Where in the hotel will we be prohibited from jamming?
+Where in the hotel will we NOT be allowed to jam?

 Much like the full festival, we will be allowed to jam almost everywhere in the hotel with just a few exceptions:

-(1) All Weekend Long: No jamming on the Quiet Floors (in and around the guest rooms).
+(1) All Weekend Long: No jamming on the Quiet Floors (in and around the guest rooms), however since the hotel is under renovation, we will not know exactly which floors those are until it gets closer to JamVal.

 Q8.
 Do I have to reserve a room to attend JamVal?